-Malhotra, Jatin - Chair of Finance and Accounting, and Assistant Professor of Finance
+Malhotra, Jatin - Assistant Professor of Finance

 Ph.D.
-(2012), University of New Orleans ; M.S., University of New Orleans; M.S., State University of New York at Buffalo; M.B.A., University of Mumbai; B.Com., University of Mumbai
+(2012), University of New Orleans; M.S., University of New Orleans; M.S., State University of New York at Buffalo; M.B.A., University of Mumbai; B.Com., University of Mumbai

-Nader, Jihad S. - Provost/Chief Academic Officer and Professor of Finance
+Nader, Jihad S. - Vice President for Institutional Advancement and Development and Professor of Finance